EclipseFdn/iot.eclipse.org/content/testbeds/production-performance-management.md

         </p>
         <h3 class="purple">Open Source based PLCs and IoT Gateways</h3>
         <p>
             A typical Industry 4.0 IoT architecture will include PLCs that actually control the manufacturing process and, either directly or through a more general purpose IoT Gateway, are communicating with a backend server where data is being stored and can be further analyzed.
-More and more, edge computing scenarios are implemented, where part of the data processing is actually performed directly in the factory, i.e on the gateways.
+More and more, edge computing scenarios are implemented, where part of the data processing is actually performed directly in the factory, i.e. on the gateways.
         </p>
         <h4>➔ Eclipse 4diac™️</h4>
         <p>4diac is an open source PLC environment that allows to implement industrial control solutions in a vendor neutral way.
 4diac implements IEC 61499 extending IEC 61131-3 with better support for controller to controller communication and dynamic reconfiguration.
 4diac provides support for PPMP, that is leveraged in the testbed for connecting a boiler (simulated using a sample application made available with 4diac, but it can be easily replaced by a real machine) to the backend.</p>